lindosystems/lindoapi.jl/README.md

 end
 MOI.set(model, Lindoapi.GOPCallbackFunction(uDict), cbGOPFunc)
 ```
-The `uDict` is the only data that you need to provide.
-The rest will be passed to the functions by the Lindo API.
-See the [manual](https://www.lindo.com/downloads/PDF/API.pdf)  for more detail on how to use the Callbacks and the Lindo API functions such as `LSgetCallbackInfo()`.
+The `uDict` is the only data you need provide.
+The rest will be passed to the functions by the LINDO API.
+See the [LINDO API manual](https://www.lindo.com/downloads/PDF/API.pdf) for details on how to use Callbacks and LINDO API functions such as `LSgetCallbackInfo()`.

 **Note** By `using JuMP` the Mathoptinterface.jl libray is also imported and a constant `MOI = Mathoptinterface` is set.